takkaria/mhep-django/README.md

 List all assessments that belong to an organisation.

-ℹ️ porting notes: replaces previous `assessment/list` route.
+ℹ️ porting notes: replaces previous `assessment/list` with `orgid` param.

 ### Example